bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 ```

 ### Installing on Mac with M1 chip
-To install Stencil CLI and its dependencies on Mac with a M1 chip, open a Rosetta terminal and run the following commands.
+Installing Stencil CLI and its dependencies on Macs that use Apple silicone, such as the M1 chip, requires Rosetta.
+Rosetta allows a Mac with Apple silicon to use apps built for a Mac with an Intel processor.
+The following steps will guide you through the installation process:

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">